Unity-Technologies/Unity-Robotics-Hub/tutorials/pose_estimation/Documentation/0_ros_setup.md

 </launch>
 ```

-**Note**: The launch files for this project are available in the package's launch directory, i.e. `src/ur3_moveit/launch/`.
+>Note: The launch files for this project are available in the package's launch directory, i.e. `src/ur3_moveit/launch/`.

 The ROS workspace is now ready to accept commands!
 Return to [Phase 3: Set up the Unity side](3_pick_and_place.md#step-3-set-up-the-unity-side) to continue the tutorial.